-Her latest film, “The New Black,” premiered at the Los Angeles Film Festival and went on to win Audience Awards at AFI Docs and Philly Q Fest and Frameline LGBT Film Festival.
+Yoruba’s last feature film, The New Black, premiered at the Los Angeles Film Festival and went on to win Audience Awards at AFI Docs, Philly Q Fest and Frameline LGBT Film Festival.
 The film also won best documentary at the Urbanworld film festival and was nominated for an NAACP Image Award and a GLAAD Media Award.
-“The New Black” aired on PBS’s Emmy-Award winning program, Independent Lens, in the summer of 2014.
+The New Black opened theatrically at New York’s Film Forum and aired on PBS’s Independent Lens in 2014.

-Yoruba’s previous film, “Promised Land,” received a Diverse Voices Co-Production fund award from the Corporation for Public Broadcasting and won the Fledgling Fund award for social issue documentary.
+Yoruba’s previous film Promised Land received a Diverse Voices Co-Production Fund award from the Corporation for Public Broadcasting and won the Fledgling Fund award for social issue documentary.
 It was broadcast on PBS’s POV in 2010.

-In 2007, Yoruba won a Fulbright award in filmmaking and traveled to Brazil, where she began production on “Sisters of the Good Death,” a documentary about the oldest African women’s association in the Americas and the annual festival they hold celebrating the end of slavery.
+In 2007, Yoruba won a Fulbright award in filmmaking and traveled to Brazil, where she began production on Sisters of the Good Death, a documentary about the oldest African women’s association in the Americas and the annual festival they hold celebrating the end of slavery.

-Yoruba was also an associate producer for the investigative unit of ABC News as well as a producer for the independent news program Democracy Now.
+Yoruba was an associate producer for the investigative unit of ABC News as well as a producer for the independent news program Democracy Now.

-She has received numerous grants, including from ITVS, the Sundance Documentary Fund, Chicken & Egg Pictures, and the Ford Foundation.

-Yoruba won the Creative Promise Award at Tribeca All Access and was also a Sundance producers’ fellow.
-She is a 2014 featured TED Speaker and a Guggenheim Fellow.
+She has received numerous grants including from ITVS, The Sundance Documentary Fund, Chicken & Egg Pictures, Fulbright and the Ford Foundation.
+She won the Creative Promise Award at Tribeca All Access and was also a Sundance Producers fellow.
+Yoruba is a featured TED Speaker, a Fulbright fellow and a Guggenheim Fellow.

-In the summer of 2014, she was named to one of two new Tow professorships at the CUNY J-School, established by The Tow Foundation to recognize teachers who have demonstrated exception leadership in their fields.
+In the summer of 2014, she was named to one of two Tow professorships at the CUNY J-School, established by The Tow Foundation to recognize teachers who have demonstrated exception leadership in their fields.

 She received a B.A from Brown University and Masters in City Planning from the University of California, Berkeley.